-The current fee to file a divorce application in the Federal Circuit Court of Australia can be found here.
+There is a fee to file a divorce application in the Federal Circuit and Family Court of Australia (FCFCA).
 However, it is possible to apply for a reduced filing fee, which is approximately one-third of the full rate.
 To qualify for the decreased fee, the applicant spouse will need to demonstrate financial hardship.
 In addition, applicants who are under eighteen years of age, who are in prison, receive Legal Aid, Youth allowance, or other income support benefits will qualify for the reduced fee.
 If the couple jointly files the application, then both spouses will need to be eligible to qualify for the reduced filing fee.

 Completing Divorce Papers: Do You Need a Lawyer?